Improved nearly minimax prediction for independent Poisson processes under Kullback-Leibler loss: Improved Prediction for Independent Poisson Processes with Different Durations

-The result is a generalization of Theorems 1 and 2 in \cite{li2023nearly}.
-The proof is presented in the Appendix.
+The result is a generalization of Theorems 1 and 2 in Li \cite{li2024nearly}.
+The proof is presented in the Supplemental Material.
 According to the theorem, the upper bound of the K-L risk of $p_{\mathrm{J}}(y\mid x)$ is less than $1.04$ times the minimax lower bound.
-The definition of a nearly minimax predictive distribution is presented below.
-Hence, the Bayesian predictive distribution based on the Jeffreys prior is nearly minimax.
+This motivates the following definition of a nearly minimax predictive distribution.

 \begin{definition} A predictive distribution $q(y\mid x)$ is labeled as nearly minimax if for any $\lambda$, the K-L risk of $q(y\mid x)$ is less than $1.04$ times the minimax lower bound. \end{definition}